One of the predators’ choices for easy prey, the Defassa waterbuck, is never found far from permanent water sources.

 Defassa waterbuck live in small herds and are most often seen grazing near water.
 They are found in suitable habitats in all four of Uganda’s savanna national parks: Murchison Falls, Queen Elizabeth, and Kidepo Valley National Parks.

-Waterbuck prefer grassland habitat that is close to water.
-The best habitats are by draining lines and in valleys.
-While they prefer dry ground, they remain close to water for food and as an escape from predators.
+Waterbuck prefer grassland habitats close to water, and the best habitats are by draining lines and valleys.
+While they prefer dry ground, they remain close to the water for food and as an escape from predators.

 The home ranges of females may overlap, resulting in small herds that average 5 – 10 animals.
 Within these herds, there is no established rank order.
 Females, however, are most commonly found alone or in pairs, and it is believed that herds of waterbuck are random meetings of individual waterbucks.

 Horns begin to form on males at 8 – 9 months, which marks their separation from the females.
 These young males then form bachelor herds and remain in these until they mature.
-The bachelor herds are composed of anywhere from 5 – 10 waterbuck.
-These are closed groups and the hierarchy is based on seniority.
+The bachelor herds are composed of 5 – 10 waterbuck, closed groups, and the hierarchy is based on seniority.

 Upon maturation, the bulls become territorial.
 The activity of the waterbuck is affected by seasonal differences, habitat, grazing conditions, distance from water, and the number of predators in the area.